bravoserver/bravo/README.rst

 The NBT handling code (bravo/nbt.py) is from Thomas Woolford's fantastic NBT library, located at http://github.com/twoolie/NBT, and is used here under the terms of the MIT/X11 license.

+Exocet is provided verbatim from W. Allen Short, hosted at https://launchpad.net/exocet, and is used here under the terms of the MIT/X11 license.